 Filecoin provides a decentralized and secure storage solution for blockchain projects’ data.
 However, it is primarily focused on storage services rather than comprehensive hosting services for blockchain applications.

-This table showcases various blockchain hosting providers and their respective offerings in terms of scalability, storage and bandwidth, smart contract support, pricing model, and ease of use.
+This table showcases some of the most popular blockchain hosting providers and their respective offerings in terms of scalability, storage and bandwidth, smart contract support, pricing model, and ease of use.
 By comparing these key factors, you can make an informed decision when selecting the most suitable hosting provider for your specific blockchain project needs.

 |Provider||Scalability||Storage & Bandwidth||Smart Contract Support||Pricing Model||Ease of Use|